org-metaeffekt/metaeffekt-documentation/metaeffekt-asset-descriptor/README.md

 # Asset Descriptors

 Asset descriptors are a way to parameterize more complex processing steps or the generation of documents.
-An asset descriptor is a `.yaml` file, which defined the inputs and adds additional metadata to these inputs.
+An asset descriptor is a .yaml file, which defines the inputs and adds additional metadata to these inputs.
 Based on such a configuration asset-descriptor-centric plugins can evaluate and process the information.

 ## Basic Concepts